-In this article, we will explore the key changes in Firefox 127 and provide a step-by-step guide on installing it on Linux systems.
+In this article, we’ll explore the key new features of Firefox 135 and provide a step-by-step guide on how to install it on Linux systems.

 Many Linux distributions already have Firefox installed by default through their package manager.
 If you need to install Firefox using a different method, this guide will show you several alternative ways to download and install Firefox on Linux.